Remortgaging is essentially switching your current mortgage to a new provider, usually at a lower interest rate.

-Essentially, a low bank rate from the Bank of England, will generally mean lower mortgage repayments for you, however, every bank has their own prices and, although they try to stay competitive, once they lock you into a mortgage deal they could end up charging you much more than you anticipated or prepared for.
+Essentially, a low bank rate from the Bank of England will generally mean lower mortgage repayments for you.
+All banks have their own prices, however, and although they try to be competitive, once they lock you into a mortgage deal, they could end up charging you much more than you anticipated or prepared for.

 If you are on a variable rate with your current mortgage then the amount you pay each month is likely to change.
-If the rate is low it may be a good deal for the time being, but over the course of an entire mortgage term this rate is likely to go up.
-It might be cheaper to move onto a new mortgage provider's fixed rate mortgage once your standard variable rate goes up.
+If the rate is low it may be a good deal for the time being, but over the course of an entire mortgage term, the rate is likely to go up.
+It might be cheaper to move onto a new mortgage provider's fixed-rate mortgage once your standard variable rate goes up.

 A fixed rate deal can be a great way to lock in a cheaper rate if the Bank of England interest rate has gone up or is likely to go up soon.

 If you've read from reliable news sources that the Bank of England interest rate could go down, then you may want to consider moving to a tracker or Standard Variable Rate mortgage.

 These deals are likely to lower their interest rates roughly in line with the bank rate.
 However, there is obviously still a risk as you can't be certain about what the Bank of England will decide.

 A fixed rate deal might be best when the interest rates are volatile or if you'd like the comfort of knowing what your payments will be.

 Mortgage rates are impacted by the bank rate, which is affected by the UK's current economic outlook.